-The total stock-based compensation allocated to us by Ikaria for the years ended December 31, 2013 and 2012, was approximately \$1.7 million and \$1.5 million, respectively.
+Our stock-based compensation expense for periods prior to the Spin-Out represents our allocable portion of Ikaria's stock-based compensation expense for the applicable periods based on the allocation percentages of our cost centers, which were determined based on specific identification or the proportionate percentage of employee time or headcount to the respective total Ikaria employee time or headcount.
+Our allocable portion of Ikaria's stock-based compensation expense for the years ended December 31, 2013 and 2012, was approximately \$1.7 million and \$1.5 million, respectively.
+Our allocable portion of Ikaria's stock-based compensation expense for the nine months ended September 30, 2014 and 2013 was approximately \$0.3 million and \$1.5 million, respectively.
 Because these amounts relate to Ikaria stock-based awards, the amounts presented are not necessarily indicative of our future performance and do not necessarily reflect the stock-based compensation or compensation expense that we would have experienced as a stand-alone company for these periods.

 In October 2011, Ikaria approved a special dividend plan, which provided for dividend equivalent rights for options, restricted stock units and other equity awards granted under its equity award plans.
-Pursuant to the special dividend plan, in the event that the Ikaria board declared a dividend, each employee of Ikaria who held equity awards was eligible to receive a cash payment equal to the amount of the dividend per share, multiplied by the number of equity awards outstanding.
+Pursuant to the special dividend plan, in the event that Ikaria's board of directors declared a dividend, each employee of Ikaria who held equity awards was eligible to receive a cash payment equal to the amount of the dividend per share, multiplied by the number of equity awards outstanding.
 The payment was payable as of the declaration date for vested options.
 For unvested options and unvested restricted stock units, payment was due upon vesting.
 As of December 31, 2013, the allocated portion of the special dividend bonus payable was \$6.1 million, of which \$1.8 million was reflected in other current liabilities and \$4.3 million was reflected in non-current liabilities.
 As of December 31, 2012, the allocated portion of the special dividend bonus payable was \$3.6 million, of which \$0.7 million was reflected in other current liabilities and \$2.9 million was reflected in non-current liabilities.
+The full amount of our allocated portion of the special dividend bonus payable was fully paid on our behalf by Ikaria prior to the Spin-Out.